 - This ten (10) week , 30-hour class is designed to help adult students to be prepared to be successful in any health-related adult education or college program.
 Topics covered include medical terminology, health-care math, anatomy, study and test-taking strategies and much more.

 - Aspire Students can supplement their class work by being referred to and utilizing the Ohio Aspire/Board of Regents distance learning option.
 Requirements include attending an Aspire Orientation and at least six (6) hours of class before being referred.
 Students must also participate in at least two face-to-face classes per month.
 This is a great learning option for those who work swing shifts or have family obligations that may hinder regular weekly attendance.
 Students must also have home or local access to a computer and the internet, perhaps at a friend or relative’s home or at a local library or community center.

 - The youthOPPORTUNITIES! (yO!)
 Program is a community-based program for young adults aged 14 to 24 who live in Ashtabula County.
 The focus of the Program is to help economically-disadvantaged young people earn a diploma, gain work-experience and become successful wage-earners.
 Aspire works hand-in-hand with the staff of the yO!
 Program to provide a quality educational opportunity for all participants.

-If you would like more information on the Official GED® Test or Aspire Classes please contact Melissa Brown in the A-Tech Aspire Office by…
+If you would like more information on the Official GED® Test or Aspire Classes please contact Jenna Call in the A-Tech Aspire Office by…

 - E-mailing [email protected] Please be sure to include in the e-mail your full name, address, a phone number and your information request,